raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ### Project Design

 As discussed above, I plan to use IMDB dataset from Kaggle and in particular the labeled data set.
-Below are major components of the modeling / training.
+Below are major components or stages of the modeling / training.

-- **Dataset Exploration:** Load the data in python and explore it.
-Make sure that the dataset has almost equal number of positive and negative sentiments.
-Also, ensure that the data is randomized.

 - **Preprocessing:** Before applying the data on modelling, I will ensure that it's preprocessed and in the right form.
 I am planning to do below activity to ensure that:
+  - Load the data in python and explore it to ensure that data is randomized with similar number of positive and negative sentiments.
-  - Remove special characters from the text.
-These special characters are noise and they don't convey any meaningful input for sentiment analysis.
-These special characters could be punctuations, html elements etc.
-  - Remove stop words from the text.
-Stop words also don't add any value in sentiment analysis and they increase the text size which will further slow down the training process.
+  - Remove special characters like punctuations and stop words from the text.
+These characters/words are noise and they don't convey any meaningful input for sentiment analysis.
+They also increase the text size which will further slow down the training process.

-- **Create Vocab:** This will help to know how many unique words are there in the whole dataset and based on that take appropriate decision to optimize the model performance.
+- **Create Vocab:** This will help to know how many unique words are there in the whole dataset and based on that plan to take appropriate decision to optimize the model performance.

-- **Word Embedding:** ML techniques work on vector of integers or floats so we need to transform the text or words into their number representation.
-Also explore if pre-trained word bectors (like word2vec, glove etc) can be used.
+- **Word Embedding:** Machine learning mostly work on vector (of integers or floats), so we need to transform the text into their number representation.
+I also plan to explore if pre-trained word bectors (like word2vec, GloVe etc) can be used.

-- **Training and Testing data set:** As discussed above separate out 90% of data for modelling purpose and rest 10% for testing purpose.

-- **Modelling:** Model the problem appropriately using traditional technique like Naive Bayes as well as RNN/LSTM.
-LSTM has many parameters can influcen the performance.
-Some of them are: number of LSTM cells, learning rate, dropout rate, number of hiden layers etc.
+- **Modelling/Training:** Model the problem appropriately using traditional technique like Naive Bayes as well as Deep learning models RNN/LSTM.
+Deep learning techiques have many parameters(number of LSTM cells, learning rate, dropout rate, number of hiden layers etc.) which can be tweked to test  the perforance.

-- **Traininng:** Train the model and tweak parameters to improve the performance of the model.
-Keep doing it until the result gets saturated.

-- **Testing:** Test the model and record the accuracy percentage.
+- **Testing:** Test the model and record the accuracy percentage on test dataset.

 #### Environment/Tools/Libraries
 - Python 3.+